Skip to content

 For professionals, Adobe Lightroom + Photoshop remains the gold standard, though Capture One is gaining ground with medium format shooters.
 Casual users should try Pixlr or Canva first—they're free and surprisingly capable.
 Affinity Photo offers Photoshop-level power for a one-time $70 purchase, making it the best value for serious hobbyists.

-The photo editing landscape has exploded.
+The photo editing market has exploded.
 What used to be a two-horse race (Photoshop vs. everything else) is now a crowded field of capable competitors.

 Whether you're editing family photos, managing a photography business, or creating social media content, there's a tool that fits your needs and budget.
-Here's my honest breakdown after testing dozens of options.
+Here's an honest breakdown based on testing dozens of options.

 What Photo Editing Software Does